 When a counteroffer is presented, you and I will work together to review each specific area of it, making sure that we move forward with your goals in mind and ensuring that we negotiate the best possible price and terms on your behalf.

 Closing day marks the end of your home-buying process and the beginning of your new life!
-To make sure your closing goes smoothly, you should bring the following:
+To make sure your closing goes smoothly, you should bring your government issued photo I.D. and if applicable, guaranteed funds for closing as required by the title company.

 Transfer of title moves ownership of the property from the seller to you.